tonytvo/blog-generator/content/blog/building-second-brain/index.md

 # Principle #2: Do your work as if writing is the only thing that matters

-The second principle extends the previous one even further: Do you work as if writing is the only thing that matters.

 In academia and science, virtually all research is aimed at eventual publication Ahrens notes that “there is no such thing as private knowledge in academia.
 An idea kept private is as good as one you never had.”

 The purpose of research is to produce public knowledge that can be scrutinized and tested.
 For that to happen, it has to be written down.
 And once it is, what the author meant doesn’t matter – only the actual words written on the page matter.